n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 # The Real-Time Image Classification Application

-POST WILL BE UPDATED WITH MORE VIDEOS AND MORE INFORMATION SOON...
+POST WILL BE UPDATED WITH MORE INFO ON TRANSFER LEARNING SOON...

 ## How to install and run the Application?